actris/data-management-plan/DMP/initial-DMP.md

 ### Appendix 3: ACTRIS In situ data centre unit (In-Situ) data life cycle

 #### Data Life Cycle Description

+**More tables to be added regarding the workflow, currently this is an example draft**

 ![ACTRIS In situ data centre unit workflow diagram](https://folk.nilu.no/~richard/actris-ri-variables/ACTRIS_surface_insitu_workflow.jpg)